 - International Business

 - Logistics and Supply Chain Management

 - People, Management and Organisations (formerly 'Management and Organisations')

 - Strategty, Innovation and Entrepreneurship (formerly 'Strategy and Innovation')

 Specialisations are NOT available under this course.

-Please Note: The information set out here is for students commencing their Graduate Diploma in Commerce program in 2012 and 2013.
-Continuing students should follow the structure outlined in the Handbook for the year they commenced their studies.
+Please Note: The information set out here is for students commencing their Graduate Diploma in Commerce program from 2012.
+Continuing pre-2012 students should follow the structure outlined in the Handbook for the year they commenced their studies.

 The following table illustrates a progression example for a student enrolled in the Graduate Diploma of Commerce on a full-time basis undertaking four units of study per semester.

 Please Note: The information listed in this program of study example is meant as a guide only.
 Students should always check the requirements for individual units of study.
 Students are usually able to complete the units of study for their course in different sequences to that listed above.
-You are advised to plan your course based upon your individual needs and to contact the Student Information Office if you need any assistance in planning your progression in your course.
+You are advised to plan your course based upon your individual needs and to contact Staff and Student Services if you need any assistance in planning your progression in your course.